datwayskrt/typescript-clean-arch/README.md

 # typescript-clean-arch
-Clean Architecture with TypeScript and NodeJS
+Clean Architecture with TypeScript, NodeJS and Jest